Santo Domingo De Los Colorados Santo Domingo De Los Tsachilas, Ecuador Travel Guide

 The cultural institutions mainly focus on preserving and sharing Tsáchila heritage and local artistic talent.

-Parque Ecológico San Francisco and Parque de la Juventud are urban green spaces.
+Parque Ecológico The City by the bay and Parque de la Juventud are urban green spaces.
 Jardín Botánico Padre Julio Marrero focuses on local flora.

-Mirador del Toachi overlooks the Toachi The valley of the river, ideal for sunset views.
+Mirador del Toachi overlooks the Toachi The river basin, ideal for sunset views.
 Several small waterfalls exist in rural areas, like Cascada del Salto del Gallo.

 Beyond the well-known spots, Santo Domingo de los Colorados holds unique discoveries, leading to a more authentic experience.

-Explore the countryside with local guides to discover serene cascades and natural swimming holes far from the masses.
+Explore the countryside with local guides to discover serene waterfalls and natural swimming holes far from the masses.

-Markets like Public Market or Mercado 29 de Mayo immerse you in local culture.
+Markets like Central Market or Mercado 29 de Mayo immerse you in local culture.

 Some agricultural estates greet visitors by arrangement, sharing insight into local farming and rural life.